asmaloney/gactar/README.md

    INSTALL_ROOT=/path/to/gactar/env/ ./install.sh
    ```

-3. Once it is successfully installed, go back to the 'env' directory and run the following command to compile the main actr files using the lisp compiler (setting the path to wherever the env directory is):
+3. Once it is successfully installed, go back to the 'env' directory and run the following command to compile the main actr files using the Lisp compiler (setting the path to wherever the env directory is):
    ```sh
    export SBCL_HOME=/path/to/env/lib/sbcl; sbcl --script actr/load-single-threaded-act-r.lisp
    ```